mikiher/audiobookshelf-windows/Readme.md

 ## Installation
 Download the latest installer release from the [release page](https://github.com/mikiher/audiobookshelf-windows/releases/tag/v2.7.0) and run it.

+## Caveats
+- The server currently uses [tone](https://github.com/sandreas/tone) to embed metadata and covers in audio files.
+`tone` is slated to be replaced soon, so it is not included in the Windows installer release
+- The server also depends on [ffmpeg](https://ffmpeg.org/) and ffprobe.
+There is a [pending server PR](https://github.com/advplyr/audiobookshelf/pull/2391) to install them automatically, but it hasn't been merged yet.
+Until then, you will need to install them manually.
+- As mentiond in issue [#1](https://github.com/mikiher/audiobookshelf-windows/issues/1), Using "Browse for folder" to select content folders for libraries doesn't work.
+You will need to manually type (or copy-paste) the full path to the folder.

 ## Development
 All development was done on a Windows 10 64-bit desktop.